actinia-org/actinia-satellite-plugin/README.rst

     processing of geographical data that uses GRASS GIS for computational tasks.

-    The Actinia service consists of the *Actinia Core* that provides the basic but sophisticated processing service and *Actinia plugins* that provide problem specific services like Sentinel 2A and Landsat NDVI computation, spatio-temporal statistical analysis and many more.
+    The Actinia service consists of the *Actinia Core* that provides the basic but sophisticated processing service and *Actinia plugins* that provide problem specific services like Sentinel-2 and Landsat NDVI computation, spatio-temporal statistical analysis and many more.

     [1] https://github.com/mundialis/actinia_core